 So, when Jesus began calling Himself God and forgiving sins, His family wondered what had happened to the Jesus they knew growing up.
 The successful carpenter had become a radical preacher?
 Had He lost His mind?
-They just didn’t get it.

 James, the leader of the early church and author of one of the New Testament books, was Jesus’ own brother.
-Can you imagine what it would take to believe that your seemingly ordinary brother was the Son of God?
-It appears to be Jesus’ resurrection from the dead that caused James to finally believe (1 Cor.
-15: 7-8).
+It appears that Jesus’ resurrection from the dead caused James to finally believe (1 Corinthians 15: 7-8).

 Is your family opposing or mocking your faith in Christ?
-The good news is: Jesus understands.
+The good news is that Jesus understands.
 Jesus gets it because He lived it – all the way to the cross.

 In the end, Jesus overcame all the critics by rising from the dead!
 No matter what opposition you are facing for your faith, Jesus understands.